What is Precision Medicine?

 Because every cancer fingerprint is different, each cancer needs a custom treatment.

 By example, if you have advanced prostate cancer and conventional hormonal therapy is no longer working, you might be helped by a new treatment regime—but you might not.
-Now, instead of wasting precious time and money and experiencing the side effects of therapies that will not benefit you, you can find out ahead of time if you should take one of these drugs by tests that use either tumor biopsies or your blood to evaluate the genome and molecular make-up of your cancer.
+Now, instead of wasting precious time and money, and experiencing the side effects of therapies that will not benefit you, you can talk to your doctor about whether you should take one of these medicines, through tests that use either tumor biopsies or your blood to evaluate the genome and molecular make-up of your cancer.
+In fact, the newest precision medicine, called Lu-PSMA, is based on imaging: whether the prostate cancer has a protein called PSMA on its surface, as shown by a PSMA PET scan.

 Every day, more and more precision therapies are coming to clinical trials, and hopefully, soon to market.
 Someday, the hope is that your cancer treatment will be 100% designed for your cancer, and it will be 100% effective.

-Download the Prostate Cancer Patient Guide to learn more about new precision therapies in Phase 1 trials.
+Download the Prostate Cancer Patient Guide to learn more about new precision therapies and investigational treatments in Phase 1 trials